google/koladata/docs/koda_v1_api_reference.md

   x: The DataSlice to convert.
   indent: An INT32 DataItem that describes how the result should be indented.
   ensure_ascii: A BOOLEAN DataItem that controls non-ASCII escaping.
+  keys_attr: A STRING DataItem that controls which entity attribute controls
+    json object key order, or None to always use sorted order.
+Defaults to `json_object_keys`.
+  values_attr: A STRING DataItem that can be used with `keys_attr` to give
+    full control over json object contents.
+Defaults to `json_object_values`.
 ```

 </section>